Zecao/ExecutorOpenDssBr/README.md

 - tap of voltage regulator banks.

 **Usage**:
-There are 2 directories in this project:

-1. **ExecutorOpenDssBr**: the Visual Studio C# project files.
-You'll have to only set up the path of the 2 resources directories:
-1."*Caminho dos arquivos dos alimentadores \*.dss*": the feeder \*.dss files path.
-2."*Caminho dos recursos permanentes*": the "global" resources files (read bellow).

-2. **FeederExample**: This directory contains a 13.8 kV feeder *.dss files, created by the data base exporter [ExportadorGeoPerdasDSS](https://github.com/Zecao/ExportadorGeoPerdasDSS).
-The files must be placed in a subdirectory with the same feeder name.
-There are also a subdirectory with some .xlsx and .txt files with external resources to run the *.dss files, such as the "linecode" and the "load profiles" files.
-I've included thise files in a separated subdirectory, as they are the same for all feeders.
+1. The directory **FeederExample** contains 2 subdirectories: 1. **ABDD201** with a 13.8 kV feeder *.dss files created by the data base exporter [ExportadorGeoPerdasDSS](https://github.com/Zecao/ExportadorGeoPerdasDSS) and; 2. the subdirectory **Recursos** which contains some resources files such as the *linecode* and the *load profiles* files (I've included these files in a separated subdirectory, as they are usually the same for all feeders).

+2. You must configure the GUI TextBox "*Caminho dos recursos permanentes*" with the "*Recursos*" subdirectory and the GUI TextBox "*Caminho dos arquivos dos alimentadores \*.dss*" with the root subdirectory.

+3. The list of feeders to be executed must be in the file *lstAlimentadores.m*.

+**External projects**
 In addition to **OpenDSSengine.dll** the project uses the following dlls from other projects (all of them included):
 - OpenDSS Extensions from Unicamp (dss_capi, dss_sharp, libklusolvex, libwinpthread dlls)
 - **EEPlus.dll**: which allows Excel files to be read in the C#;
 - QuickGraph dlls.

+**Language**
-Most of the code are in portuguese, but I'm making efforts (in every release) to translate some code to english.
+Most of the code are in portuguese, but I'm making an effort (in every new release) to translate some code to english.

 Ezequiel C. Pereira